vesaakerman/easy-sword2-dans-examples/README.md

         examples/example.zip https://act.easy.dans.knaw.nl/sword2/collection/1 <username> <password> <chunk-size>

+### A bag with fetch.txt

+A bag may contain a file called `fetch.txt`, which contains references to files that belong to this bag but are not present.
+To run an example with this kind of bag, zip `example-bag-with-fetch` to `example.zip` and execute the following command (the same as for `SimpleDeposit`), of course after filling in the username and password of your SWORD-enabled EASY-account.

+    java -cp bin/easy-sword2-dans-examples.jar nl.knaw.dans.easy.sword2examples.SimpleDeposit \
+        examples/example.zip https://act.easy.dans.knaw.nl/sword2/collection/1 <username> <password>

 ### Running from the Project Directory

 Alternatively, you may run the example programs from the command line in the maven project.
 Open a command line in the root